octokit/plugin-rest-endpoint-methods.js/docs/repos/update.md

 </td></tr>
 <tr><td>security_and_analysis</td><td>no</td><td>

+Specify which security and analysis features to enable or disable for the repository.

+To use this parameter, you must have admin permissions for the repository or be an owner or security manager for the organization that owns the repository.
+For more information, see "[Managing security managers in your organization](https://docs.github.com/organizations/managing-peoples-access-to-your-organization-with-roles/managing-security-managers-in-your-organization)."

+For example, to enable GitHub Advanced Security, use this data in the body of the `PATCH` request:
+`{ "security_and_analysis": {"advanced_security": { "status": "enabled" } } }`.

-Specify which security and analysis features to enable or disable.
-For example, to enable GitHub Advanced Security, use this data in the body of the PATCH request: `{"security_and_analysis": {"advanced_security": {"status": "enabled"}}}`.
-If you have admin permissions for a private repository covered by an Advanced Security license, you can check which security and analysis features are currently enabled by using a `GET /repos/{owner}/{repo}` request.
+You can check which security and analysis features are currently enabled by using a `GET /repos/{owner}/{repo}` request.

 </td></tr>
 <tr><td>security_and_analysis.advanced_security</td><td>no</td><td>